How Does Car Insurance Work in Ontario?

-You’ll need to secure insurance coverage before you put licence plates on a car, renew your vehicle registration, or buy a temporary permit.
-And if you don’t?
-The minimum fine for driving without insurance is $5,000.
+You’ll need to secure insurance coverage before you put licence plates on a car, renew your vehicle registration or buy a temporary permit, and the minimum fine for driving without insurance is $5,000.
 Repeat offences can cost up to $50,000, and you could have your driver’s licence suspended and your vehicle impounded.

 How does car insurance work?

-When you’ve settled on the protection you want, you’ll learn your premium.
-This is insurance-speak for the amount that you pay for your coverage.
+When you’ve settled on the protection you want, you’ll be given your premium: the amount that you pay for your coverage.
 Many people pay monthly premiums, but most insurance carriers allow you to pay quarterly or annually, both of which can save you money.